lucasjellema/katacoda-scenarios/oci-functions-1/step2.md

 `ls`{{execute}}

 You could open func.js in the text editor to see the generated functionality.
+Feel free to edit the file - but please make sure it will execute correctly!

+## Create Application

+Set the environment variable LAB_ID to the number provided to you by the workshop instructor.

+`export LAB_ID=1`{{execute}}
+`export SUBNET_OCID=ocid1.subnet.oc1.iad.aaaaaaaaqdnqpvxgjeqqg43kzc3dpesamgkz7ju3o4bdvuvjrj4j3i3pftyq`{{execute}}

+Now create the application that will be the container for your functions:

+`fn create app lab$LAB_ID --annotation oracle.com/oci/subnetIds='["$SUBNET_OCID"]'`{{execute}}

+## Deploy the Function

 Deploy the Function Hello, into an app that was created beforehand